 It is the providers' responsibility to verify whether the services and care rendered in their professional areas require prior approval.
-Prior Approval contacts can be found in Information For All Providers, Inquiry.
+Prior Approval contacts can be found online in the Information for All Providers, Inquiry Manual, at:

-When a provider determines that a service requires prior approval, he/she must obtain a prior approval number by following the procedures outlined in the Billing Guidelines and Policy Guidelines sections of the specific provider manual.
+When a provider determined that a service requires prior approval, he/she must obtain a prior approval number by following procedures outlined in the Billing Guidelines and Policy Guidelines sections of each provider manual.
 The Local Professional Director will review the proposed course of treatment and then submit his/her approval or disapproval to the DOH and to the provider.

-The DOH will enter the information into the MMIS for use in processing the provider's claim.
+The DOH will enter the information into eMedNY for use in processing the provider's claim.

-If either the provider or recipient feels that a service which has been recommended by the provider has been unjustifiably denied, the recipient may request a fair hearing.
-The recipient should be referred to his/her local department of social services or the New York State Office of Temporary and Disability Assistance for information on the fair hearing process.
+If either the provider or recipient feels that a service which has been recommended by the provider has been unjustifiably denied, the recipient may request a Fair Hearing.
+A Fair Hearing may be requested via any one of the following methods: